ChianNi/Intel_SD_Training/Readme_sd_training.md

 </details>

-<details><summary> ⚡ Lecture Session: Concept on CTS (Trainning video on Udemy) </summary>
+<details><summary> ⚡ Lecture Session: Concept on CTS (Training video on Udemy) </summary>

 </br>

-> Can refer this link for CTS trainning video: [Udemy-Course on CTS](https://www.udemy.com/course/vlsi-academy-clock-tree-synthesis/learn/lecture/876472?start=0#overview)
+> Can refer this link for CTS training video: [Udemy-Course on CTS](https://www.udemy.com/course/vlsi-academy-clock-tree-synthesis/learn/lecture/876472?start=0#overview)

 CTS  balancing the clock delay to all clock inputs by inserting buffers/inverters along the clock routes of an ASIC design